Allergy Medications Explained

 There is plenty of information on the internet on the science of how allergy medications work as well as all the different types of medications available.
 The purpose of this webpage is to explain how allergy medications work in layperson terms without going too much into the science.

 ANALOGY: The scientific analogy I will use in this webpage is a water balloon and will be contained inside a box like this.
 The water balloon is analogous to the mast cell which is responsible for allergic reactions.
 To prevent an allergic reaction, you do NOT want the water inside the balloon from getting out.
-The water is the chemicals that causes a person to sneeze, have a runny nose, etc.
+The water is the chemicals that causes a person to sneeze, have a runny nose, etc. You can also watch a video explaining the difference between allergy medications here.

 Anti-histamines in essence blocks the pollen or other allergic substances from causing an allergic reaction (watch video).
 Such anti-histamines include allegra, zyrtec, claritin, benadryl, xyzal, etc. Pretty much common knowledge there...
 BUT...